-tial consequences of ating energy prices operations, financial mance, and overall ss outcomes.

-price fluctuations fect our Company's bility, cost structures, vestment returns.

-Mitigating Actions/Future Preparedness To address the risk of misinformation and disinformation, we implement proactive monitoring to detect and analyse false narratives.
+No. Emerging Risk Category Description Impact Mitigating Actions/Future Preparedness 6 Misinformation and disinformation Societal Misinformation refers to the dissemination of false or inaccurate information, while disinformation involves the intentional spread of false information with the aim of deceiving or manipulating audiences.
+The spread of false or misleading information can damage our Company's reputation, erode stakeholder trust, and impact investor confidence.
+It can also influence consumer perception, leading to decreased demand and market share.
+Regulatory and legal consequences may arise if misinformation violates laws or regulations.
+Additionally, social and stakeholder impacts can occur, including public backlash, protests, and disruptions to operations.
+To address the risk of misinformation and disinformation, we implement proactive monitoring to detect and analyse false narratives.
 Transparent communication channels are maintained to counter misinformation and build trust.
-Collaboration and partnerships with trusted rating agencies, related organisations, factchecking initiatives, and industry onsequences may arise peers strengthens efforts to combat nformation violates laws misinformation collectively.
+Collaboration and partnerships with trusted rating agencies, related organisations, fact-checking initiatives, and industry peers strengthens efforts to combat misinformation collectively.
+7 Energy price volatility Economic Energy price volatility risk refers to the uncertainty and fluctuations in the prices of energy commodities, such as oil, gas, and electricity, which can impact our operations and financial performance.
+These price fluctuations can be influenced by numerous factors including supply and demand dynamics, geopolitical events, regulatory changes, and weather conditions.
+Potential consequences of fluctuating energy prices on the operations, financial performance, and overall business outcomes.
+These price fluctuations can affect our Company's profitability, cost structures, and investment returns.
 We mitigate energy price volatility by expanding our renewable energy portfolio, optimising operational efficiency, and adopting advanced technologies.
 We emphasise market intelligence and scenario planning to identify risks and adapt strategies accordingly.
 These risk mitigation measures, along with a diversified portfolio and strong financial discipline, position us to effectively manage energy price volatility and create sustainable value for investors and stakeholders.

-event of a collapse an industry or supply on which we rely, d lead to severe tions in the availability cial inputs, resources, vices necessary for our ions.
-This could result duction delays, supply ges, increased costs, tential revenue loss. insequences of data an be significant and anging for businesses. result in financial losses. itional damage, legal ies, and regulatory non-
+8 Collapse of a systemically important industry or supply chain Economic It is characterised by the potential breakdown of key components, such critical infrastructure, or interdependent networks, which play a vital role in supporting economic activities and ensuring the flow of goods and services.
+In the event of a collapse within an industry or supply chain on which we rely, it could lead to severe disruptions in the availability of crucial inputs, resources, or services necessary for our operations.
+This could result in production delays, supply shortages, increased costs, and potential revenue loss.
 We closely monitor the health and stability of our industry and supply chain partners, diversify our sourcing strategies, and establish contingency plans to address potential disruptions.
 Collaboration with key stakeholders and implementing robust risk management strategies is crucial in mitigating the adverse effects of a collapse within a systemically important industry or supply chain.

-We implement robust cyber security measures such as firewalls, encryption, and multi-factor authentication.
+9 Data theft Technological Data theft risk refers to the potential threat of unauthorised access, acquisition, or disclosure of sensitive and valuable information held by businesses.
+The consequences of data We implement robust cyber security measures such as firewalls, encryption, and multi-factor authentication.
 Regular security audits and vulnerability assessments help us to identify and address potential weaknesses.
 Employee training and awareness programmes promote responsible data handling practices.
 Furthermore, data backup and recovery systems are put in place to minimise data loss and facilitate business continuity in case of incidents.